-2.2.2 CO-only Option
+2.2.2 CO-only option

 GEOSCCM includes a CO-only option to "tag" CO according to source type or location (Bian et al., 2010).
 This simplified chemistry option allows us to separate the contributions of different CO sources and to quantify the impact of a specific change in OH.
+In

-In this chemistry option, the loss of CO is calculated based on prescribed OH fields, so changes in CO do not feed back onto OH.
-Our reference tagged-CO simulation, called RefCOonly, uses monthly OH fields archived from the RefGMI simulation, and the CO sources from methane and isoprene oxidation are calculated using monthly methane and isoprene fields archived from RefGMI as well.
-Emissions and other forcings are chosen to parallel the RefGMI simulation; however, the COonly option includes an amplification factor for anthropogenic and biomass burning CO emissions to account for the absence of co-emitted NMHCs (Duncan et al., 2007a).
-We use the CO-only option to calculate the influence of specific sources on CO concentrations, and to isolate the impact of specific changes in OH on CO.
+- this chemistry option, the loss of CO is calculated based on prescribed OH fields, so changes in CO do not feed back onto OH.
+Our reference tagged-CO simulation, called RefCOonly, uses monthly OH fields archived from the GEOSCCM ACCMIP simulation, and the CO sources from methane and isoprene oxidation are calculated using monthly methane and isoprene fields archived from the ACCMIP simulation as well.
+Emissions - and other forcings are chosen to parallel the ACCMIP simulation; however, the COonly 15 option includes an amplification factor for CO emissions to account for the absence of co-emitted NMHCs (Duncan et al., 2007a).
+Section 3.2 describes CO-only sensitivity studies.

 The GEOSCCM includes an option to constrain the meteorology with MERRA or any GMAO assimilation product.
-The simulation is pulled towards the MERRA analysis through application of an incremental analysis update (Bloom et al., 1996), calculated every six hours from comparison of the simulation with the analysis.
-We conduct a COonly simulation with specified dynamics from MERRA, which we refer to as COonlySD, where "SD" stands for "specified dynamics".
-The COonlySD simulation has the same emissions and OH field as RefCOonly, but the tracer transport will differ between the two simulations.
+The simulation in pulled towards the MERRA anal-20 vsis through application of an incremental analysis update (Bloom et al., 1996), calculated every six hours from comparison of the simulation with the analysis.
+We conduct a COonly simulation with specified dynamics from MERRA, which we refer to as COonlySD.
+The COonlySD simulation has the same emissions and OH field as Ref-

+COonly, but the tracer transport will differ between the two simulations.
+25

-2.2.3 CO-OH Option
+2.2.3 CO-OH option

-A third chemistry option within the GEOSCCM is the CO-OH option (Duncan et al., 2000; Duncan et al., 2007a).
-This chemistry option is of intermediate complexity between the GMI and Tagged-CO options.
-This option is similar to the CO-only option except that OH is calculated interactively, providing a feedback between CO and OH concentrations.
-In our reference simulation with this option, RefCO-OH, chemistry inputs to the parameterization of OH such as ozone, NO_x, CH4, and NMHC concentrations are prescribed from the archived monthly output of the RefGMI simulation.
+A third chemistry option within the GEOSCCM is the CO-OH parameterization of Duncan et al. (2000, 2007a).
+This chemistry option is of intermediate complexity between the GMI and Tagged-CO options, and was designed to represent an older version of the

+- 5 chemistry scheme used in the GMI chemistry option.
+This option is similar to the COonly option except that OH is calculated interactively, providing a feedback between CO and OH concentrations.
+In our reference simulation with this option, RefCO-OH, chemistry inputs to the OH parameterization such as ozone, NO_x, CH4, and NMHC concentrations are prescribed from the archived monthly output of the ACCMIP sim- - ulation.
 The temperature, water vapor, and irradiance-related variables input to the parameterization are calculated within the CCM.
-Since the parameterization was only designed to provide tropospheric OH values, we use the results of the parameterization from the surface to 300 hPa, and archived OH fields taken from the RefGMI simulation above 300 hPa.
-The CO emission amplification factors are adjusted slightly downward compared to the CO-only simulation to bring the RefCO-OH simulation into better agreement with the RefGMI simulation.
+Since the parameterization was only designed to provide tropospheric OH values, we use the results of the parameterization from the surface to 300 hPa, and archived OH fields taken from the GMI-chemistry simulation above 300 hPa.
+The CO emission amplification factors are adjusted slightly downward compared to the COonly simulation to bring the RefCO-OH simulation into - downward compared to the COonly simulation to better agreement with the RefGMI simulation.

 We use the CO-OH option to examine how biases in a particular model field such as ozone affect OH and CO concentrations.
+Section 3.4 describes sensitivity studies conducted with this option.